JudiniLabs/mcp-code-graph/README.md

 ## Configuration

-Set up your environment variables:
+Set up your environment variables, or you could add them to your MCP client configuration.

+### Environment Variables in .env file

 1. Copy the example environment file: